marein/php-nchan-client/README.md

 ## Extend with another HTTP Client library

-Sometimes the shipped client is not enough and a want to use features from other libraries like guzzle.
+Sometimes the shipped client is not enough and you want to use features from other libraries like guzzle.

 ### Guzzle